nathsagar96/json-placeholder-service/photo-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing album photos.
-The API allows users to create, retrieve, update, and delete photos.
+The API allows clients to create, retrieve, update, and delete photos.
 Each photo contains a title, url, thumbnail url and is associated with an album.